Close Menu

 Complete Applications

 You will be notified by email when your file is complete.
-If you do not receive an email notification within 10 days of the date you feel that your application should have been complete, please contact HS-MACA at: postbac.appl@creighton.edu to ascertain what items have not been received.
-HS-MACA will attempt to notify you by email about missing items in your file.
-However, you are responsible for ensuring that your file is complete.
-Your file cannot receive consideration by the Committee on Admissions until it is complete.
-We are now accepting applications for the 2022-2023 academic year.
+If you do not receive an email notification within 10 days, please contact Zmarak Daud at postbac.appl@creighton.edu.
+Your file cannot receive consideration by the Committee on Post-Baccalaureate Admissions until it is complete.
+We are now accepting applications for the 2024-2025 academic year.

 Program Details